“Dino is an ugly dog.”

 There is one that bares its teeth as it waddles up to you, wagging its backside, which Colette said is meant to be a smile — the baring of teeth, that is, not the wagging of backside.

 Dino, on the other hand, stands out for miles: scruffy.
-His matted, tangled fur always has clumps of something embedded, and he is always scratching.
+His matted, tangled fur always has clumps of something embedded, and he is constantly scratching.

 He is of an indeterminable shade of black and dark grey, has shifty eyes, and wears a perpetual sheepish and apologetic look as if he’s just done something bad (which you have yet to discover).